-- Food items must be approved by Assistant Head of School in collaboration with school nurse - Food items MUST be LABELED as "contains nuts" or "may contain nuts" - There must be AT LEAST 3 NUT FREE options at each bake sale (this includes "may be processed on equipment that also processes nuts") - There must be a NUT FREE table at bake sales
+- Food items must be approved by Associate Head of School in collaboration with school - Food items should be sent with an ingredient list.
+Food containing nuts or "may be processed on equipment containing nuts" MUST BE LABELED as such. - There must be AT LEAST 3 NUT FREE options at each bake sale (this includes "may be processed on equipment that also processes nuts") - There must be a NUT FREE table at bake sales - There must be a gluten free option at bake sales